North American B-25 Mitchell: Dutch Air Force

 During World War II, the Mitchell served in fairly large numbers with the Air Force of the Dutch government-in-exile.
 They participated in combat in the East Indies, as well as on the European front.
 On 30 June 1941, the Netherlands Purchasing Commission, acting on behalf of the Dutch government-in-exile in London, signed a contract with North American Aviation for 162 B-25C aircraft.
 The bombers were to be delivered to the Netherlands East Indies to help deter any Japanese threatened expansion into the region.

 In February 1942, the British Overseas Airways Corporation agreed to ferry 20 Dutch B-25s from Florida to Australia travelling via Africa and India, and an additional 10 via the South Pacific route from California.
-During March, five of the bombers on the Dutch order had reached Bangalore, India, and 12 had reached Archerfield in Australia.
+During March, 5 of the bombers on the Dutch order had reached Bangalore, India, and 12 had reached Archerfield in Australia.
 The B-25s in Australia were used as the nucleus of a new squadron, No. 18 (Netherlands East Indies) Squadron RAAF.

 In June 1940, No. 320 (Netherlands) Squadron RAF had been formed from personnel formerly serving with the Royal Dutch Naval Air Service, who had escaped to England after the German occupation of the Netherlands.
 Equipped with various British aircraft, No. 320 Squadron flew antisubmarine patrols, convoy escort missions, and performed air-sea rescue duties.
-In March 1943, they acquired the B-25 Mark II nd III Mitchells.
+In March 1943, they acquired the B-25 Mark II and III Mitchells.
 In October 1944, they deployed to Belgium, but then disbanded in August 1945.

 Soviet Air Force

 The USSR received 862 B-25s (B, C, D, G, and J types) from the United States under Lend-Lease during World War II via the Alaska–Siberia ALSIB ferry route.
-A total of 870 B-25s were sent to the Soviets, meaning that 8 aircraft were lost during transportation.
+A total of 870 B-25s were sent to the Soviets, meaning that eight aircraft were lost during transportation.

 Other damaged B-25s arrived or crashed in the Far East of Russia, and one Doolittle Raid aircraft landed there short of fuel after attacking Japan.
 This lone airworthy Doolittle Raid aircraft to reach the Soviet Union was lost in a hangar fire in the early 1950s while undergoing routine maintenance.
 In general, the B-25 was operated as a ground-support and tactical day bomber (as similar Douglas A-20 Havocs were used).
 It saw action in fights from Stalingrad (with B/C/D models) to the German surrender during May 1945 (with G/J types).

 The B-25s that remained in Soviet Air Force service after the war were assigned the NATO reporting name "Bank".